jbeyerstedt/kirby-kirbytag-html5video/README.md

 	   (html5video: cool-video webm: FALSE hls: FALSE)

 #### why not store the video files in the content-folder?
-I choosed to store all the videos in a seperate folder, because all my html-root is synced to my dropbox.
+I choosed to store all the videos in a seperate folder, because all my html-root is synced to my dropbox (I´m very lazy to sync my local HTML-editor and my webserver).
 But the video-files are quite big, so I excluded the video-folder from the sync.
 ** exclude this folder from dropbox-sync before you add any content to that folder!
 Or move the content temprary to another folde!
 Otherwise alle the content in the excluded folder will be removed from the local directory (but not the server)**

-So I add video-files via FTP an edit all my other files via dropbox sync to my computers dorectory.
+So I add video-files via (S)FTP an edit all my other files via dropbox sync to my computers dorectory.

 #### CSS